ipfs-inactive/ipfs-ds-convert/README.md

 > Datastore converter for go-ipfs

 This tool is WIP and may damage your data.
-Make sure to backup first.
+Make sure to make a backup first.

 TODO:
 - [x] Finish basic conversion code